Evan Dimas: Return to Bhayangkara FC

 That expectation failed to pan out due to the canceled 2020 season and Persija's failure to keep Evan for another year.
 In early 2021, Evan decided to re-join former club Bhayangkara, signing a one-year contract.
 Evan made his Bhayangkara debut in a 2–1 win against Persiraja Banda Aceh on 29 August 2021 as a substitute for Wahyu Suboseto in the 76th minute.
 He played the full 90 minutes in a 1–2 win against Bali United on 23 October.

 He played the full 90 minutes in the won to Persikabo 1973 on 20 February 2022, where he registered one assist.
 Until the end of the season, he contributed with 22 appearances, dan without goals during with Bhayangkara for one season.

 Arema

 On 5 April 2022, Evan signed contract for Arema.
 He made his league debut in a 0–3 loss against Borneo Samarinda on 24 July at Segiri Stadium.
 On 7 December, Evan scored his first goal for Arema in a 2–0 win over Dewa United, where he scored with a header in the 70th minute.
+Evan give assists a goal by Dedik Setiawan in Arema's 2–0 win over Persita Tangerang on 17 December.

+On 27 March 2023, Evan scored in a 3–1 home lose against Bali United at PTIK Stadium.

+PSIS Semarang (loan)

+On 14 November 2023, Evan was loaned to PSIS Semarang for the remainder of the season.

+On 3 March 2024, Evan scored his debut goal for the club against Persik Kediri in a 2–1 win.